phone704-BLOSSOM(704-256-7766)

 What Is the Means Test?

 The means test is used to determine if you have enough disposable income left over after paying essential expenses related to housing, food, transportation, etc. By looking at your income and expenses, the means test measures whether you have enough money in your monthly budget to repay at least some of what is owed to your creditors.
 If not, then you may be eligible for a fresh start through Chapter 7 bankruptcy.
-Otherwise, you may need to pursue a Chapter 13 bankruptcy or other debt relief options.

 How Does the Means Test Work?